 Yes, the CAATE accepts credit cards for program transactions.
 The directions for paying via credit card are contained within CAATE electronic invoices.
 The CAATE office does NOT take credit card information over the phone.

-All programs will submit a flat fee of $5,000 with their self-study.
+All programs will submit a flat fee of $5,000 ($10,000 for international programs)with their self-study.
 All expenses for the site visit will be covered from these funds.
 Programs will no longer be invoiced for expenses after a site visit.
 Invoices for this fee are sent upon submission of the program’s self-study in eAccreditation.
 Review of the program’s self-study materials will not commence until payment of this fee has been remitted.

 Yes, all accredited programs pay the yearly accreditation fee.
 The annual accreditation fee schedule for each program type can be found on the CAATE website.
 The self-study/site visit fee covers the cost of reviewing the self-study and all related site visit costs, but not the cost of yearly accreditation.
 The annual accreditation fee is invoiced in the beginning of August and is due 60 days after the invoicing date.

 Our accreditation certificate says we are accredited through 2019-20, when do we need to submit our self-study?